IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 Do Companies Need to Reimburse Mileage at the IRS Rate?

-According to federal laws, employers aren’t required to reimburse their employees for mileage.
+According to federal law, employers aren’t required to reimburse their employees for mileage.
 The 2024 IRS mileage rate is optional, just like all previous years’ standard mileage rates for employees.

-Still, in some jurisdictions, state laws may apply, so employers need to stay mindful of state labor laws to stay compliant.
-Following the Labor Code 2802, in California, employers must cover their employees' business expenses, including the costs incurred by using their private vehicle for business purposes.
-If not compliant, employers can face quite costly wage and hours lawsuits.
+However, state mileage reimbursement laws may apply in some jurisdictions, so employers need to stay mindful of state labor laws to remain compliant.
+In California, according to Labor Code 2802, employers must cover their employees' business expenses, including the costs incurred when using their private vehicles for business purposes.
+If businesses are found to be noncompliant, employers can face costly wage and hours lawsuits.

-Automated Mileage Tracking - The Future of Reimbursement Expenses Management
+Automated Mileage Tracking - The Future of Reimbursement Expense Management

 How Can Timeero Help Me Improve Mileage Tracking?